← All posts

 • Data centers contribute significantly to water consumption due to their cooling processes, and despite some tech giants reporting their usage, industry-wide transparency is still lacking.

-• Local water resources and communities are impacted by data center operations that compete with daily water needs, with urgent calls for balancing economic growth and environmental conservation.
+• Data center operations that compete with daily water needs impact local water resources and communities, prompting urgent calls for balancing economic growth and environmental conservation.

 • Innovations in AI and decentralized computing, coupled with policy developments, aim to optimize water use in tech but also forecast a rise in future consumption that must be addressed.